 Working together to strengthen the controlling community.

 All of the IMC's activities are founded on strong partnerships.
 Since our aim is to support the transformation of the finance function and analyze the latest trends in the controlling profession, we work closely with partners in business.
 Our extensive network means that there are plenty of ways for business to contact us and get involved in our work.
 Learn more about our partners here:

-The close cooperation between the IMC and the ICV is illustrated by Professor Utz Schäffer's position as Chairman of the ICV Board of Trustees and Professor Jürgen Weber's membership on the same board.
-The ICV and IMC also work together on content issues, especially in the area of empirical research, for example on the WHU Controller Panel.
+The close cooperation between the IMC and the ICV is illustrated by Professor Utz Schäffer's position as Chairman of the ICV Board of Trustees.
+The ICV and IMC also work together on content issues, especially in the area of empirical research, for example, on the WHU Controller Panel.

 The IMC works closely with CTcon Management Consultants, a top corporate management and controlling consultancy.
 This collaboration ensures that our research insights find their way into controlling practice and that our research projects are aligned with the practical needs of businesses.

 CTcon was founded in 1992 as a spin-off of WHU – Otto Beisheim School of Management in Vallendar.
 Today, the company also has offices in Bonn, Dusseldorf, Frankfurt, and Munich and serves its international client base globally.
 CTcon is an established and trusted partner of large manufacturing, retail, and services companies as well as public-sector institutions.
 More than half of DAX30 companies are CTcon clients.

 The partnership between CTcon and the IMC facilitates knowledge exchange between research and practice.
 It enables us to identify key topics and trends in different industries and to test out new insights gleaned from research.